lowRISC/lowrisc-site/content/blog/third-risc-v-workshop-day-one.md

 the router per processor is only 40 LUTs.
 * Can fit 32 GRVI Phalanx PEs on an Artix-7-35T.
 * Want to support different accelerated parallel programming models: SPMD, MIMD, MP.
-All potentially accelerated by custom GRVI And cluster fucntion units, custom memory or interconnects, custom accelerators on the NOC.
+All potentially accelerated by custom GRVI And cluster function units, custom memory or interconnects, custom accelerators on the NOC.
 * Next steps: debug/trace over NoC, Hoplite/AXI4 bridges, OpenCL stack, potential bridge to Chisel RISC-V infrastructure?